mmhelloworld/Idris2-boot/CONTRIBUTING.md

 notably:

 * Type providers
-  - Perhaps consider safety - do we allow arbitrary IO operations, or is there a way to restrict them so that they can't, for example, delete files or run executables.
+  - Perhaps consider safety - do we allow arbitrary JVM_IO operations, or is there a way to restrict them so that they can't, for example, delete files or run executables.
 * Elaborator reflection